yeewill/dsp/lessons/statistics/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

->> Bayesian stats use prior knowledge of the situation to influence the model, while the frequentist uses a pure inputs to the model to product an output
+>> Bayesian stats use prior knowledge of the situation to influence the model, while the frequentist uses a pure inputs and output to develop the model.
+>> Bayesian: Data is Fixed, Parameters vary, uncertainty comes from parameters
+>> Frequentist: Data vary, Parameters are fixed, uncertainty comes from pulling samples from the data.

 ---